greesh02/Smart-parking-system/README.md

 ---

 ## 🚀 Future Improvements
-- Integration with mobile app for navigation to nearest parking spot
+- Integration with mobile app for navigation to nearest available slot.
-- Real-time heatmap of parking demand
+- Heatmap visualization of parking usage trends.
-- License plate recognition (LPR) integration
+- License plate recognition (LPR) for automation and access control.
-- **Extended multimodal LLMs for predictive analytics and maintenance scheduling**
+- **Enhanced multimodal LLM prompts for deeper contextual analytics.**

 ---